 Use Credit Responsibly

-It’s essential to use your credit card responsibly once you get it, by making timely payments and keeping your credit utilization low (i.e., using a small portion of your available credit).
+Use your credit card responsibly by making timely payments and keeping your credit utilization low (i.e., using a small portion of your available credit).
 This will help you build a positive credit history and improve your credit score over time.

 No major purchases unless you’re sure you can pay them off on time.
 That means considering the risks before you put that next vacation on your credit card.
 You also need to pay your bills on time, learn strong habits and, ideally, pay off your credit card in full each month.